 This page describes how Cloud Composer versioning works.

-that bundle vanilla Airflow releases with other common binaries and Python libraries.
+To run Apache Airflow, Cloud Composer builds Docker images that bundle Airflow releases with other common binaries and Python libraries.

 Airflow version support

 For every Cloud Composer version, Cloud Composer supports at least three patch versions of Airflow.
 Cloud Composer might not support some patch versions of Airflow if there are functional, quality, or performance issues with a specific Airflow version.